NestorSanchezS/NestorSanchezS/README.md

 - 💻  I’m Frontend developer in ReactJs
 - 🔭  I’m currently working on Intalnet SAS
 - 👯   I’m looking to collaborate on freelancer projects
-- Frontend developer enthuciastic, with extensive knowledge in the area of ​​development in technologies such as: JavaScript, Node and libraries such as React JS, Redux, Redux Toolkit.
-Currently focused on learning frameworks such as Next JS and TypeScript language.
-Telecommunications and systems engineering professional with leadership skills, responsibility and commitment.I´ve created projects in the company where I currently work, which is responsible for offering computer solutions.
+- Systems Engineer with extensive knowledge and experience in the area of ​​development, in languages ​​such as JavaScript; Created projects with technologies such as: React JS, Next JS, Node JS, Express, Docker, Git, GitHub, AWS EC2.
+Currently learning GraphQL, TypeScript and English.
+I have leadership skills, responsibility and commitment.
+Also extensive experience in the areas of telematics and networks..

 ## Skills